esmero/archipelago-deployment/docs/upgradeFromD8toD9.md

-# Archipelago-deployment-live: upgrading Drupal 8 to Drupal 9
+# Archipelago-deployment: upgrading Drupal 8 to Drupal 9

 ## What is this documentation for?